 Federal Reserve Rate Hike Winners and Losers

-How do these rising interest rates affect you?
+How do these stable interest rates affect you?
 It depends on whether you are a saver or a borrower.
 An increasing fed funds rate improves returns on savings accounts, money market accounts, and certificates of deposit.

 Loans are a little different.
 Only adjustable-rate loan interest rates are determined by the fed funds rate.
 These include auto loans, adjustable-rate mortgages, and credit cards.

 On the other hand, rates on long-term loans and mortgages follow the 10-year Treasury yield.
 As the economy improves, demand for Treasurys falls.
 Investors are willing to put their money into riskier stocks and bonds to get higher returns.
 As a result, Treasury yields rise to attract more buyers.
 Higher Treasury yields drive up interest rates on long-term loans, mortgages, and bonds.

 Savings Accounts and CDs

 In the current stable rate environment, holders of savings accounts and certificates of deposit lose.
 Those interest rates track the London Interbank Offer Rate.
 That's the rate banks charge each other for short-term loans.
 Libor is usually a few tenths of a point above the fed funds rate.
 Savings accounts follow the one-month Libor rate, while CDs follow longer-term rates.

 It's more important than ever to find the best savings account interest rates.
 Small banks and credit unions can offer higher rates because they have lower costs.
 Even if they don't have physical banks in your area, you can do all your banking online.

 Since rates aren't going up, you may as well lock your money into a CD that is longer than six months if it pays more.
 You're not going to miss out on any future rate hike increases.